 Tablet I contains a creation myth about the Sumerian gods Anu, Enlil, and Enki, gods of sky, wind, and water, when gods were in the ways of men.
 Following a casting of lots, sky is ruled by Anu, earth by Enlil, and the freshwater sea by Enki.
 (This account from Atra-Hasis has a corresponding passage in the Greek poem the Iliad, i.e. the division by lots of the air, underworld and sea among the Gods Zeus, Hades and Poseidon.)
 Enlil then assigned junior divinities to do farm labor and maintain the rivers and canals,

-In this ancient set of tablets, the authors also write of a war between two groups of the gods, the lesser gods against the greater gods.
+In this ancient set of tablets, the authors also write of a war between two groups of the gods, the lesser gods against the seven senior gods.
 But they give the reason for the war; it was that the lesser gods were required to do all the manual labour on earth and they simply rebelled after forty years.

 When the gods were man